USS Omaha (CL-4): Germany invades Poland

 Omaha set sail for Gibraltar on 30 March 1938, for service in the Mediterranean Sea.
 Arriving in Marseille, France, 27 April 1938, she would remain in the Mediterranean for over a year, until 2 May 1939.
 She visited Villefranche-sur-Mer, and Menton, France, during her time before departing from Malta, for her return to the US and an extensive overhaul from 17 June until October 1939.
 It was during this time that, on 1 September 1939, Germany invaded Poland, starting what would become World War II.

 Omaha operated in the Caribbean after her overhaul conducting gunnery and tactical exercise from the end of October until 6 December 1939, when she arrived at Havana.
 She had been tasked with the duty of transporting the body of J. Butler Wright, the US Ambassador to Cuba, who had died 4 December, to Washington, D.C.
 Upon completion, Omaha reported to Naval Operating Base (NOB), staying there until 1 April 1940.

 On 1 April 1940, set sail for the Philadelphia Navy Yard before getting underway for the Caribbean.
 She entered San Juan, Puerto Rico, then proceeded to Guantánamo and Havana, before returning again to Philadelphia, 5 May.
 On 28 May, Omaha would return to Norfolk, before leaving on 22 June, for Lisbon, Portugal, and her new assignment as flagship of the temporary Squadron 40-T, which had been formed to protect US civilians and interests in Spain, during the Spanish Civil War.

 Omaha was to relieve her sister ship Trenton in Lisbon.
-As Tenton, returning to the US, and Omaha passed each other upon her arrival the two crews cheered and waved.
+As Trenton, returning to the US, and Omaha passed each other upon her arrival the two crews cheered and waved.
 Omaha's band played "Hot Time in the Old Town Tonight" while Trenton's musicians responded with "Empty Saddles (in the Old Corral)".
 Omaha remained near Lisbon, during her service as flagship, until early October 1940, when the squadron was disbanded.
 On 3 October, she set sail for her return to the US.
 Omaha visited Monrovia, Liberia, on 10 October.
 During her stay the necessary conditions for modern military training and equipment for the Liberian Frontier Force were set aboard Omaha at a meeting of the US admiral David McDougal LeBreton with the Liberian Secretary Clarence Simpson.
 Her final stop was Pernambuco, Brazil, on 14 October, before making way for NOB the next day, where she arrived 23 October, and remained through 7 November.